Frequently Asked Questions

 - Toronto Youth Job Corps (TYJC): helps youth address employment barriers, increase self-esteem and ultimately enhance their employment potential.

-- YouthReach: serves youth who have experienced conflict with the law and are in need of one-on-one employment counseling or referrals to appropriate community resources.
+- YouthReach: serves youth who have experienced conflict with the law and are in need of one-on-one employment counselling or referrals to appropriate community resources.

 Learn more about our Youth employment services.